What is Title IX?

 - Location: Office 359

-Mitchell Hamline’s Sexual Misconduct Policy for Students (generally referred to as the law school’s Title IX policy) may be found in the Student Handbook (See Chapter Two: Student Conduct, Section 2: Sexual Misconduct Policy for Students).
+Mitchell Hamline’s revised sexual misconduct policies for students (generally referred to as the law school’s Title IX policy) may be found in the Law School Catalog (See Title IX Sexual Harassment Policy (Student Respondent) and Sex Discrimination and Sexual Misconduct Policy (Student Respondent).

 Confidential law school resources: